 My second line of research investigates how individuals react to and manage perceived threats to culturally valued social groups.
 Here, I have tested how a perceived threat to one’s culturally valued group may motivate attitudes and actions that might otherwise appear antithetical to typical group norms.
 Among a subset of White Americans, legal gun ownership is a valued identity—one that generally leads to strong support of gun rights.
 Among these individuals, I find that racial prejudice toward Black Americans who exercise their legal rights to own guns has an ironic effect.
 It actually reduces White Americans’ support for gun rights.
 This psychological prediction originated from actual U.S. history.
 In the 1960s, Black Americans, including Black Panthers, made the case for exercising their legal rights to bear arms to protect themselves from racial terrorism.
 In response, conservative gun rights organizations joined arms with Republican officials to pass sweeping gun control legislation (Winkler, 2011).

 In current research, I developed a novel Implicit Association Task to test associations of gun rights (vs. gun control) with White (vs. Black) Americans among White Democrats and Republicans.
 Overall, participants more strongly associated gun rights with White than Black Americans.
 However, this overall association was driven by White participants who exhibited high levels of racially resentful attitudes and remained even after controlling for political party identification.
 This study provided initial evidence that among White Americans who hold strong anti-Black attitudes, gun rights are reserved for White Americans.
 Given that racially resentful White Americans associated gun rights with White people, I next tested whether information about Black gun ownership reduced their support for gun rights.
 In two studies, including a nationally representative sample of White partisans, White participants were told that either Black or White Americans (experimental condition) recently showed the highest increase in concealed carry permit obtainment.
 Participants then reported their support for concealed carry rights and general gun rights and answered a measure of racial resentment.
 In both studies, support for general gun rights did not differ as a function of racial resentment and condition.
-However, in both studies, we found an interaction regarding support for concealed carry rights; racially resentful White Americans reported less support for concealed carry rights after reading about increases in Black (compared to White) permit obtainment (Higginbotham, Sears & Goldstein, in prep).
+However, in both studies, we found an interaction regarding support for concealed carry rights; racially resentful White Americans reported less support for concealed carry rights after reading about increases in Black (compared to White) permit obtainment (Higginbotham, Sears & Goldstein, in press).

 Race, Culture, and Motivated History Representations